 Da Michele's arrival in Tokyo now might seem like a belated cash-in on a film that most people have already forgotten, but it's well timed to capitalise on the sudden surge in serious pizza restaurants here.
 Housed in a central Ebisu location, the restaurant makes no attempt to ape the shabby decor of its Napolitan counterpart (we've already got Nakameguro's Da Isa, run by award-winning pizzaioli Hisanori Yamamoto, for that).
 It's almost dazzlingly white when we step inside, with the lofty ceilings, tall mirrors and open plan layout giving it a vibe that's more Manhattan than Mezzogiorno.
 Turning up close to 2pm, we've managed to miss the lunch rush and get a seat without having to wait.

-True to the original Da Michele format, there's a choice of only two pizzas – margherita and marinara – which are available in either large or ‘normale’ sizes.
-The latter would be more than sufficient to sate most appetites, but we plump for the full-size option – only to be confronted a few minutes later with a grotesquely distended slab of food, at least 30cm wide.
-Do we finish it?
-You bet.
+There's a choice of margherita and marinara, or opt for one of the variations including a mushroom topped pizza or the white-based bianca.
 The margherita doppia is a creamy delight (Da Michele sources its ingredients directly, and with cheese this good, it really shows), while the marinara is a masterpiece of simple but subtly complex flavours.
 Granted, the crusts aren't the most memorable we've had, but people have been saying the same thing about the pizzas served up at the Naples branch for decades.